dhall-lang/dhall-lang/docs/howtos/migrations/Deprecation-of-Optional-fold-and-Optional-build.md

 * Phase 3 - Remove the `Optional/fold` and `Optional/fold` builtins

   * Standard version: 17.0.0
-  * Haskell implementation version: To be determined - probably 1.33.0
+  * Haskell implementation version: 1.33.0
   * Ruby implementation version: To be determined
-  * Rust implementation version: To be determined
+  * Rust implementation version: 0.6.0

   This change is strongly backwards incompatible by removing support for the old `List`-like syntax for `Optional` literals, breaking all code that still uses the old syntax.